cinar/checker/README.md

 person := &Person{}

-mistakes, valid := checker.Check(person)
+errors, valid := checker.Check(person)
 if !valid {
-    // Send the mistakes back to the user
+    // Send the errors back to the user
 }
 ```